seinecle/blog/_posts/2021-07-08-the-long-game.md

 - waiting a couple of months, making few meager attempts at evolving the app, but getting zero traffic
 - end up killing the app after a year.

-**What has changed today is that for once, I wish to develop and launch an app which is solidly built and evolve it.
+**What has changed today is that for once, I wish to develop and launch an app which is solidly built and evolve it until it finds its audience.
 And that will take more than 3 months**.

 ### The long game
 The plan is pretty simple.
 It fits both my professional identity as an academic who conducts and publishes research projects, and my evenings and week-ends interest in coding and developing apps, all while keeping a balanced work / life balance.
 The idea is: